docker/docs/engine/security/rootless.md

 ### Client

-You need to specify the socket path explicitly.
+You need to specify either the socket path or the CLI context explicitly.

 To specify the socket path using `$DOCKER_HOST`: